Riyaf-Assia/Article_Query_System/README.md

 GEMINI_API_KEY=your_google_gemini_api_key
 NGROK_AUTH_TOKEN=your_ngrok_auth_token

-4- Create a main.py file and paste the code of the two main cells ( The first cell for the fonction and the second cell that runs the application ) and run the app using the command (python main.py)
+4- Create a main.py file and paste the code of the main cell that writes the app.py and run the app using the command (python main.py)